maelys-mcardle/adventure/documentation/5_actions.md

 ### Transition

 Transition actions change the value of an entity's property.
+The name *transition* refers to the fact that it transitions properties from one value to another.

-They also do the following:
+In addition to changing the value of a property, transition actions also do the following:

-* Change the value of the property.
+* Execute rules for the transition from one value to another.
-* Execute any rules for the transition from the old value to the new one.
+* Output text for the transition from one value to another.
-* Output any text for the transition and the new value.
+* Output text for the new value.
 * Execute any rules for the new value.

 ### Description

+Description actions do **not** change the value of an entity's property.
-Description actions output the text for the property's current value.
+Instead, they output the text for the property's current value.
+The name *description* refers to the fact that it describes the property's current value.

 ## Fields